justanr/Nocturne-Randomizer/README.md

 ### Nocturne-Randomizer

+This is a build with recent changes that haven't been moved to the main build yet.

+For the main randomizer website, see https://github.com/nmarkro/Nocturne-Randomizer/

 This is a randomizer for Shin Megami Tensei: Nocturne.

 The randomization includes: boss shuffle, enemy/demon shuffle, skill randomization, Magatama and key item drops by bosses, and race randomizer for fusion logic.